Technical

 \VVW\External0

 Where 0 represents the external device, numbered from 0..64 (inclusive).
 These keys should be created and manipulated with LocalConfig.exe for their basic setup.
 The registry should only be edited to modify settings from default after they are set in LocalConfig.
-Within these registry keys, the following settings may be adjusted.
+Within these registry keys, the following settings may be adjusted:

 UseVTREditPreset = 1 or 0

 By default, when recording to the VTR, the software will enable all the channels it can find for an insert edit.
 If you require audio only, video only or special combinations for laybacks, setting this to 1 will maintain any preset that is currently on the VTR.
-This preset can be set from the software when controlling the VTR with the Edit Preset (V A1 A2 etc) buttons, or it may be setup on the VTR itself.
+This preset can be set from the software when controlling the VTR with the Edit Preset (V A1 A2 etc.) buttons, or it may be set up on the VTR itself.
 If there is no edit preset on the VTR when the transfer is initiated, or if the transfer is in assemble mode, then all channels will be recorded.

 ComPort = 1..n

-The com port number to control the VTR through.
+The COM port number to control the VTR through.

 DisableAutoEdit = 1 or 0